ibm-cloud-docs/containers/cs_versions_vpc_block_addon.md

 {: shortdesc}

 - Image tags: `v3.0.7`
-- Supported cluster versions: >=1.15
+- Supported cluster versions: Greater than or equal to 1.15
 - Updates the Golang version from `1.15.5` to `1.15.9`.